mundschenk-at/wp-typography/readme.txt

 1. wp-Typography administrative settings page

 == Changelog ==

+= 3.0.3 - December 8, 2015 =
+* Use WordPress languages packs for translations.
+* Fixed a bug in the XPath expression for ignoring tags by CSS ID.

 = 3.0.2 - December 3, 2015 =
 * A typo prevented custom quote styles from working.